 Panic Attack Hotline

 If you feel that you are struggling with recurring panic attacks, you don’t have to struggle alone.
-You can call The National Mental Health Hotline at 866-903-3787 to speak to a professional about panic attacks and get help with mental health resources.
+You can call the Mental Health Hotline at 866-903-3787 to get connected with information about panic attacks and mental health resources.

-The National Mental Health Hotline is here for you if you are struggling with anxiety, fear or full-blown panic attack.
-We will not dismiss your situation, and our compassionate staff will assist you.
+The Mental Health Hotline is here for you if you are struggling with anxiety, fear or a full-blown panic attack.
+We won’t dismiss what you’re going through, and we can help you find the right resources and next steps.
 Feel free to call 866-903-3787 at any time of the day or night.

-Each year an estimated 4.7% of people in the United States experience panic attack disorder.
-If you have ever experienced a panic attack episode, you know how terrifying it can be.
-However, you don’t have to face the devastating symptoms of the condition alone.
+An estimated 4.7% of people in the United States experience panic disorder at some point in their lives.
+If you’ve ever had a panic attack, you know how terrifying it can be.
+But you don’t have to face the symptoms alone.
 Choosing to seek help is an act of courage and self-compassion.
-At National Mental Health Hotline, we believe you deserve to live a life free from the grip of blinding fear and anxiety.
-Having a dedicated panic attack hotline is crucial to that path to liberation.
-Panic attack crisis helplines provide an easy, confidential and anonymous way to find validation and empathy without worrying about the stigma associated with our condition.
+At the Mental Health Hotline, we believe you deserve real support in managing fear and anxiety.
+A dedicated panic attack helpline offers an easy, confidential and anonymous way to find information and understanding, without worrying about the stigma some people still attach to the condition.

 Panic Attack Helplines and Resources

-The Benefits of Using Panic Attack Support Hotlines
+The Benefits of Using a Panic Attack Helpline

 What Is a Panic Attack?